History & Technology

 2. Normative, claimed that technology is important in shaping history only where societies attach cultural and political meaning to that technology.

-3. Unintended consequences, which, unlike the nomological approach, has laws, and unlike the normative approach, there is a social practice that governs technology.
+3. Unintended consequences, unlike the nomological approach, has laws, and unlike the normative approach, there is a social practice that governs technology.

 The normative approach deals mainly with the ethical side of technology.
 Such as goals on how to get the most value from alternatives, means and ends, rather than dealing with efficiency or productivity.
 The nomological approach believes that machinery and some subhuman powers somehow function independently of history.
-Social change dictated by political resources, not in terms of social desirability.
-This method tries to limit the broad category of technological determinism, which is a start to understand the cause and effect of machines on social roles.
+Social change is dictated by political resources, not in terms of social desirability.
+This method tries to limit the broad category of technological determinism, which is a start to understanding the cause and effect of machines on social roles.

-G. A. Cohen believed that previous events casually determine future events, and that technology influences the laws of nature that determine people’s history.
+G. A. Cohen believed that previous events casually determine future events and that technology influences the laws of nature that determine people’s history.
 He and Robert Brenner argue that productive forces are not the only course for social development.
 However, I digress, what if productive forces are the primary mover of history, then what forces of production exist?
 Marx thought that technology is in the ultimate service of humanity, not the other way around.
-He believed that the division of labor, not technology, was the way to tell the productive forces in society.
+He believed the division of labor, not technology, was the way to tell the productive forces in society.
 Although the second phase of history is more deterministic with automation and industrial capitalism.
 Marx breaks down the labor process into the activity of people, the subject of work, and the instruments of work, while Cohen breaks it down into means of production and labor power.
 Marx believes technology does not cause or facilitate class struggles.
 However, those who have control over the productive process may alienate the laborers, which this proletariat may not escape.
 He believes the driving forces are the means to accumulate and resist alienation with technology as a so-called fuel for history’s engine.
 A basic drive for self-expression is a necessary factor in Marx’s Theory of History.

 The form of self-expression lies in the growing desire for production.
 Conditions that facilitate productive development in history include: